 The Curiosity Set and Discovery Set were both designed to support one robot group.
 This makes them perfect investments for classrooms that plan to use Cubelets as a single station within a workshop-model classroom or a smaller resource within a robust Makerspace.
 Many schools like to tiptoe into computer science by trying it out with lunch clubs or makerspaces that incorporate a smorgasbord of potential resources.
 It is common for a school to purchase a few Curiosity Sets or Discovery Sets for their first foray into Cubelets.
 That’s enough Cubelets for a couple of groups to build robots simultaneously.

 The great thing about both sets is they are packaged to enable easy accountability and management.

 First, each group has their own box.
 All you need to do is label each box to keep track of which group is responsible for which kit!

 Then look inside at the careful layout.
 Each Cubelet has its own designated spot within the box!
 All you’ll need to do is write the name of each Cubelet in its cubby.
-You could also print out this Cubelets Catalogue and paste the corresponding images in the proper places.

 Now you can quickly scan each box to make sure all Cubelets are accounted for and you’ll know which group to follow-up with as needed.